How to Bring PDF Logical Page Numbers into Correspondence with Document Page Numbers

 latter role, but I suspect other editors will also work.

-For the below steps, assume that /kettle/blue/australia.pdf
+For the below steps, assume that /kettle/blue/australia.pdf is our source PDF.

 Preliminary steps